hakonhagland/perl-math-gsl/developer/wiki/Upgrade.md

 # Upgrading to support a new version of GSL

-## The travis build script
+## The GitHub action workflow

-When upgrading to a new version, the travis CI builds will tell us when something is not right.
-Currently we are building and testing for 58 different setups (combinations of GSL version and perl version).
+When upgrading to a new version, the GitHub action workflow will tell us when something is not right.
+Currently, we are building and testing for 22 different setups (combinations of GSL version and perl version).

 ### Stage 1
 For each setup, the build script first builds a CPAN distribution `Math-GSL-yy.xx.tar.gz` where `yy.xx` is the current version of the the swig module, i.e. the same as `$MATH::GSL::VERSION`.

-First the GSL version given by the GSL_CURRENT environment variable, see `.travis.yml`, is downloaded and installed.
+First, a given GSL version is downloaded and installed.
 Then, `perl Build.PL` is run.
-It uses `gsl-config` to determine the installed version of GSL on the system.
-Here you can change the `PATH` environment variable before calling `perl Build.PL` in order for it to use another version of `GSL` if you have multiple versions installed.
-In our case it determines that the GSL version given by GSL_CURRENT is installed.
+It uses `Alien::GSL` module to determine the installed version of GSL on the system.
+The module makes use of the `PATH`, `LD_LIBRARY_PATH`, and `PKG_CONFIG_PATH` environment variables to determine if it can use an installed version of GSL.
+If not, it will download the latest version from the internet.

 Then, `Build.PL` extracts the GSL version by running `gsl-config` and writes this information to `swig/system.i`.
 Finally, it generates a script